 - 1. Brantford Power Inc.'s new final and interim distribution rates shall be effective January 1, 2019. - 2.
 The Tariff of Rates and Charges set out in Schedule A shall be deemed draft until the parties have complied with the subsequent procedural steps. - 3.
 Brantford Power Inc. shall review the Tariff of Rates and Charges set out in Schedule A and shall file with the OEB, as applicable, a written confirmation of its completeness and accuracy, or provide a detailed explanation of any inaccuracies or missing information, by December 28, 2018. - 4.
-This Decision and Rate Order will be considered final if Brantford Power Inc. does not provide a submission to the OEB that inaccuracies were found or information was missing pursuant to item 3. - If the OEB receives a submission from Brantford Power Inc. to the effect that inaccuracies were found or information was missing pursuant to item 3, the OEB will consider the submission prior to revising and issuing a final Tariff of Rates and Charges. - 6.
+This Decision and Rate Order will be considered final if Brantford Power Inc. does not provide a submission to the OEB that inaccuracies were found or information was missing pursuant to item 3. - 5.
+If the OEB receives a submission from Brantford Power Inc. to the effect that inaccuracies were found or information was missing pursuant to item 3, the OEB will consider the submission prior to revising and issuing a final Tariff of Rates and Charges.
+The OEB has revised the December 20, 2018 Tariff of Rates and Charges in this revised Decision and Rate Order, after receipt of this submission from Brantford Power Inc. - 6.
 Brantford Power Inc. shall notify its customers of the rate changes no later than the delivery of the first bill reflecting the new rates.